portlandwebworks/chhs-prototype/README.md

 * WebDriver

 This setup allows easy build out of an automated test suite that would be used as a regression level tests and automated on the integration server.

+For integration tests,  happy-path testing was conducted on stories CP-21, CP-16, CP-19, and CP-23 using Protractor, Cucumber, and Selenium:
+* Protractor is designed to drive AngularJS apps with base steps written in JavaScript
+* Cucumber employs base steps using pseudo-human-readable scripts
+* Selenium drives automation in browsers

 #### L. Used a continuous integration system
 This project is leveraging Travis CI for it's build environment.